nokia/kong-oidc/README.md

 ### Building the Integration Test Environment

-To build the integration environment (Kong w/ the oidc plugin enabled, and Keycloak as the OIDC Provider) run the following command:
+To build the integration environment (Kong with the oidc plugin enabled, and Keycloak as the OIDC Provider), run the following command:

 ```
 ./bin/build-env.sh